Protection of the Arctic Marine Environment: Cooperation

+Projects

-Arctic shipping
+Arctic Marine Shipping Assessment

 In 2009, the working group released a major report on Arctic marine shipping, the Arctic Marine Shipping Assessment, which analyses current and predicted trends in Arctic transport.
-PAME was tasked to conduct this research after the 2004 Arctic Climate Impact Assessment concluded that 'Reduced sea ice is very likely to increase marine transport and access to resources'.
-PAME particularly identifies proliferations in marine tourism and transport supporting the exploration and extraction of marine resources as potential catalysts of environmental degradation in the absence of rigorous monitoring.
+PAME was tasked to conduct this research after the 2004 Arctic Climate Impact Assessment concluded that Arctic sea ice decline "is very likely to increase marine transport and access to resources".
+PAME identifies increases in marine tourism and in transport supporting the exploration and extraction of marine resources as potential catalysts of environmental degradation.